Splitting maul: Safety

 The hammer side of the maul is often used in wood splitting when combined with a splitting wedge, driving the wedge into the wood in the same fashion as the maul itself.
 This is generally used when attempting to split logs with a large diameter.
 Modern mauls are made of a strong enough steel to withstand the metal-to-metal contact without chipping.
 However, it is still common for the wedge itself to chip off.
 This can be dangerous as flying chips of steel could damage the eye.
 This is also the easiest way to break a maul's handle because the wedge is a very small target as opposed to the whole log, and can be overshot, resulting in the handle hitting full-force onto the wedge.
 This greatly weakens the handle, and can cause it to break after only a few over-shots.

-Harder seasoned logs which have dried sufficiently often split apart with enough force that each half tumbles away at some speed, which is a hazard for people or objects nearby.
+Harder seasoned logs which have dried sufficiently often split apart with enough speed that the halves may be a hazard for people or objects nearby.

 A common danger for inexperienced splitters is to miss the upright log entirely or give it only a glancing blow.
 If the maul lands beyond the log, the maul handle may either bounce or break.
 If the maul lands in front of the log, it may hit the feet of the splitter if they are in a closed stance.
 If the maul hits the side of the log without biting in, the maul commonly will bounce to one side and to the ground.
 In this situation, even a widened stance may still leave the splitter's feet vulnerable.